-- Finding out in what areas the products/services exceeded customer expectations, and what areas need improvement.
+- Finding out in what areas the products/services exceeded customer expectations and what areas need improvement.

-Customer meetings don’t always have to take place face to face.
+Customer meetings don’t always have to take place face-to-face.
 Phone interviews are still an efficient, low-effort, and budget-friendly way to contact clients and ask them for their input.

-Also, trade shows and conferences are good environments to interact with customers and ask for feedback.
+Also, trade shows and conferences are suitable environments to interact with customers and ask for feedback.
 Having a dedicated team engage with existing clients at the booth or throughout the event will help a lot.

 5. Quarterly Business Reviews (QBR)

 QBRs (Quarterly Business Reviews) are pretty similar to customer meetings, but they take place regularly, usually every three months.
-Also, they are generally only reserved for very loyal and profitable clients, and executives from both sides (your company and the customer’s company) present to discuss how well your products and services have helped your client perform.
+Also, they are generally reserved for very loyal and profitable clients, and executives from both sides (your company and the customer’s company) present to discuss how well your products and services have helped your client perform.
 Your product/service’s ROI will be highlighted even more since you will have plenty of long-term benchmarking data to back it up during QBRs.